cspeluso/Team201/README.md

 3. Hardware: BNO055 (9-axis accel/gyro/magn/ with sensor fusion, tested with library examples as well as...

-	-bnotest.ino, testing printing multiple outputs of the BNO as well as interfacing multiple on the same MCU -matplottest.py, CURRENT FILE, tests extracting data straight to python from arduino, processes data using quaternion and rotation matrix math, creating a GUI that plots the values from each IMU
+	-bnotest.ino, testing printing multiple outputs of the BNO as well as interfacing multiple on the same MCU -matplottest.py, CURRENT FILE, tests extracting data straight to python from arduino, processes data using quaternion and rotation matrix math, creating a GUI 		that plots the values from each IMU (dependencies: Numpy, Matplotlib, Pylab, Math, PySerial, Tkinter)

 4. Hardware: MPU6050,
 	(moved back to less complex IMU for time-sensitive, proof of concept purposes)